grid-line

 Location: San Francisco, California

-Funding: $334.2M (Series E)
+Funding: $342.2M (Series E)

-What they do: Iterable provides enterprise clients a comprehensive cross-channel marketing platform in a convenient SaaS package.
+What they do: Iterable provides enterprise clients with a comprehensive cross-channel marketing platform in a convenient SaaS package.
 With all of the noise in the marketplace and the ever-growing number of e-commerce advertising online, Iterable provides clients a toolkit for owning their marketing data and delivering personalized messaging at scale.

 Rapidly-growing brands like Doordash, Ritual, and Stack Overflow use Iterable to drive increased conversions, generate text message marketing campaigns, and more.